Soft White Hamburger Buns

 • In the bowl of a stand mixer fitted with the dough hook attachment, add the yeast ½ cup warm water, and 1 teaspoon cane sugar.
 Let sit for 5 minutes or until bubbly.

-• Form into 8 pieces, weighing about 3.6 ounces each.
+• Line a baking sheet with parchment paper.
+Form into 8 pieces, weighing about 3.6 ounces each.
 Form each piece into a round ball by tucking the dough under itself so the top is smooth.
+Place on the prepared baking sheet.

-• Place on the prepared baking sheet.
-Cover with plastic wrap and let rise for 30 minutes or until the dough feels springy.
+• Cover with a kitchen towel and let rise for 30 minutes or until the dough feels springy.

-• Preheat the oven to 425°F. Sprinkle sesame seeds on top (optional).
-Bake for 10 to 12 minutes or until lightly browned on the tops.
+• Bake for 10 to 12 minutes or until lightly browned on the tops.

 • Store in an airtight container for up to 7 days.